hannutt/FinancialApp/README.md

-Project keywords: CustomTkinter, REST-API, Cloud-based NoSQL, Data processing, Mailtrap e-mail integration, Web-Scraping, Beautiful Soup 4, Pandas
+Project keywords: CustomTkinter, REST-API, Cloud-based NoSQL, Data processing, Mailtrap e-mail integration, Web-Scraping, Beautiful Soup 4, Pandas, OpenAI

 ABOUT THE APPLICATION

 The idea behind the application is to provide the user with various financial information such as information on stocks, commodities and precious metals that the user is looking for.
-Depending on the user's choices, the application uses REST API interfaces (e.g. API-Ninjat, Newsapi) or RSS sources to search for information.
+Depending on the user's choices, the application uses REST API interfaces (e.g. API-Ninjat, Newsapi), Web-Scraping (Beautiful Soup 4 & request -libraries) and RSS sources to search for information.

 Communication between the REST API and the application takes place using Python's Requests library.
 API results are received in json format, which are parsed into a readable format and displayed in the